 The nine-episode series, beginning Sept.
-25, will feature LA Phil musicians and guest artists in new performances, recorded this summer at an empty Hollywood Bowl.
-As SFCV reported last week, these performances are possible in large part thanks to health and safety procedures pioneered by L.A.’s recording industry.
+25, will feature LA Phil musicians and guest artists in new performances, recorded this summer at the Hollywood Bowl.
+As SFCV reported last week, these performances have been possible in large part thanks to health and safety procedures pioneered by L.A.’s recording industry.
 (In fact, orchestral players have been designated “studio musicians” for the purposes of recording.)

 With SOUND/STAGE, the LA Phil is taking cinematic inspiration and running with it.
 Directors James Lees and Charlie Buhler have overseen the series’ production, and in addition to video episodes, SOUND/STAGE will incorporate essays, interviews, playlists, and more from some big Hollywood names, including directors Alejandro Iñárritu (Birdman, Babel) and Rian Johnson (Knives Out, Star Wars: The Last Jedi.)

 “You can’t replace the live experience, so what can the camera and online environment allow us to experience that being seated in a theater cannot?”
 LA Phil CEO Chad Smith explained.
 “As we were thinking about how to present the programs Gustavo put together, we knew we had to do something special.
 Because we’re here in Los Angeles, it was natural to take a more cinematic approach.”

 Those programs planned by LA Phil Music and Artistic Director Gustavo Dudamel, which make up the nine-episodes series, offer audiences a bit of the music they would hear from the orchestra any normal year.